-What is a Resilient Great Lakes Coastal Community Program?
+What is the Resilient Great Lakes Coast Program?

 To help communities make better, science-informed planning decisions, a multi-disciplinary team of researchers, planners, and engineers developed techniques identify and analyze potential flood hazard areas within coastal communities across the State of Michigan.